 3. What is the distribution of withdrawals by UTR Rating difference?

 4. Are there confounding factors that influence withdrawal rates?

 Some factors are found to be more correlated with withdrawals than others.
 The primary findings are:

 1. Less than 5% of USTA juniors have three or more withdrawals in 2018.

 2. The withdrawal rate for USTA juniors has been relatively constant in 2018.
 We are working with other parties to pull pre-2018 data to analyze this trend over a longer time period.

 3. For a given match, the player with the lower UTR Rating is just as likely to withdraw as the player with the higher UTR Rating.
 A close matchup is just as likely to see a withdrawal as an uneven matchup.

 4. There are confounding factors that influence withdrawal rates.
 For example, withdrawal rates are much higher for back draw vs. main draw.

 In conclusion, withdrawals cannot easily be attributed to one specific factor.
-Universal Tennis is committed to working with the broader tennis community on a multi-pronged strategy to minimize illegitimate withdrawals.
+UTR Sports is committed to working with the broader tennis community on a multi-pronged strategy to minimize illegitimate withdrawals.